DIVERSITY & ACCESSIBILITY

 These concepts must be present and adhered to in our events, feeders, staff, volunteers, educators, judges, titleholders, and contestants.

-We know that unity comes from creating cultures that support and affirm access to inclusive and diverse spaces, so be sure to check your run books for shared values and a pronoun communication guide.
+We know that unity comes from creating cultures that support and affirm access to inclusive and diverse spaces, so be sure to check your run books for shared values and other guides.

 Together we’re continuing to create something excellent in pet play communities around the world.

 As part of acting in alignment with our core values, IPAHW is committed to taking actions toward decolonizing our actions, events, and spaces.

 We recognize we are operating on lands and using resources stolen from the Indigenous peoples of Indiana.
 Specifically, we would like to acknowledge that we are on the ancestral lands of the Miami, Shawnee, and Kiikaapoi (Kickapoo) tribes, with many more Tribes and peoples being present.

 Equity and Accessibility

 As much as possible all IPAHW events, communications, policies, and procedures will support and affirm equity and accessibility for its members to pet play information and resources.

 Where needed and possible we supply language, transportation, space accessibility, pronoun, anti-racism, and inclusion resources, guidelines, and training.

 Joy and Sovereignty